Making it easier to grow your law firm

 Broker duplication is where an insurer receives a law firm’s proposal form from more than one broker.

 This can reflect badly on the firm and should be avoided where possible.
-Where more than one broker is involved, give explicit instructions as to which insurers they can and cannot approach directly on behalf of your firm.
+If you have more than one broker involved in sourcing terms, give explicit instructions as to which insurers they can and cannot approach directly on behalf of your firm.

 Brian Boehmer, partner, Lockton